 - Mineral-only sunscreen (zinc oxide or titanium dioxide)

-Molokini and Turtle Town Tour Timeline
+Typical Timeline for a Molokini and Turtle Town Route

 - 6:30 AM: Check in at Maʻalaea Harbor, Slip 64